GUT & SKIN CONNECTION!

 3. Reducing intestinal permeability

-Soothing your gut lining and reducing inflammation is complex and multi-factorial, its always best with work alongside a health care professional.
+Soothing your gut lining and reducing inflammation is complex and multi-factorial, it’s always best to work alongside a health care professional.
 Food as medicine options that you can consider:

 - Collagen powder (we sell a high strength one in clinic!)